Sunday, June 28, 2015

 2. Ferment the mash for 6 days.
 No heat is applied, but the 2-story towers of mash bubbled f furiously from the generated carbon dioxide as the sugars are converted to alcohol.
 Fermentation results in the mash having about a 24% alcohol level.

-3. Boil the mash and then cool the resulting vapor to extract the alcohol.
-The liquor is now 70% alcohol (140 proof), and just a small whiff will hit you like a bag of rocks!
+3. Boil the mash and cool the resulting vapor to extract the alcohol.
+The liquor is now 70% alcohol (140 proof), and just a tiny whiff will hit you like a bag of rocks!

 4. Slowly drip the liquor through 10 feet of maple charcoal to "mellow" the flavor.
-It is still 140 proofs as it is collected from the bottom of the charcoal tower, but the sharpness is gone.
-As I understand it, only after this mellowing stage can the liquor be declared “Tennessee whiskey."
+As it is collected from the bottom of the charcoal tower, it is still 140 proofs, but the sharpness is gone.
+As I understand it, only after this mellowing stage can the liquor be declared "Tennessee whiskey."

 5. Add spring water to cut the whisky to 80 proof (40% alcohol).

 6. Place in a charred oak barrel and age for at least 4 years in an unheated/uncooled warehouse.
-The changing temperatures push the whisky in and out of the pores in the oak barrel, extracting sugars and giving the whiskey its color.
+The changing temperatures push the whisky in and out of the barrel's pores, extracting sugars and giving it its color.

 Pull the barrels and bottle!

-After visiting the museum, we watched a short film by Jack Daniel’s about some of the independent spirits who call Lynchburg home.
+After visiting the museum, we watched a short film by Jack Daniel about some independent spirits calling Lynchburg home.

-We visited the barrel warehouses, stills, and spring and bottle plant.
+We visited the barrel warehouses, stills, and spring and bottle plants.

 We saw the iron safe that killed Jack.

-Several labels of whiskey distilled here are Old No. 7, Gentleman Jack, Tennessee Honey, Tennessee Fire, Green Label, Silver Select, Winter Jack, and No., 27 Gold.
+Several whiskey labels are distilled here: Old No. 7, Gentleman Jack, Tennessee Honey, Tennessee Fire, Green Label, Silver Select, Winter Jack, and No. 27 Gold.

-Our guide a long time member of the Distillery looked very much like Jack Daniels but a much larger version.
+Our guide, a long-time Distillery member, looked much like Jack Daniels but in a much larger version.

 Standing next to Jack Daniels

-After our tour, I took a picture of the grandkids next to our much larger version of Jack Daniels.
+After our tour, I photographed the grandkids next to our much larger version of Jack Daniels.

-We thanked him, walked back through the visitor’s center the front door to our car and road home.
+We thanked him and walked back through the visitor's center, through the front door of our car, and down the road home.

 OUR Guide, Hannah, Jake